neetjn/v-localize/README.md

      }
    }
    ```
-- `locale_default`: Default text to show if localization for crurent language not found.
+- `locale_default`: Default text to show if localization for current language not found.
+If not specified, will default to `'N/A'`.

 ---
 Copyright (c) 2017 John Nolette Licensed under the MIT license.